-When you typing www.facebook.com on the address bar of Google Chrome, the page actually has been loaded in the background even though you did not press the Enter button yet.
+When you type www.google.com on the address bar of Google Chrome, the page actually has been loaded in the background even though you did not press the Enter button yet.

-It’s called a Page Prediction — a feature to make the browsing experience faster by loading the page at the front.
+It’s called Preload Pages (previously Page Prediction), a feature to make a browsing experience faster by loading the page before you ask for it.

 The following guides are for Google Chrome desktop and Android.

-There’s no doubt that Page Predictions brings the page quicker.
+There’s no doubt that preloading can bring the page a lot quicker.
 But the predictions did not always accurate.
-As I mentioned before, it loads any URL that being typed on the address bar which is often not the whole URL.
+As I mentioned before, it loads any URL that is being typed on the address bar which is often not the whole URL.